joanpadolina/web-app-from-scratch-1920/README.md

 *workinprogress*
 ![sketch](https://i.imgur.com/XC8UIae.png)

-In todays news I've fetched different headlines form [The New York Times](https://developer.nytimes.com/).
+In todays news I've fetched different headlines from [The New York Times](https://developer.nytimes.com/).
-The main focus are the top stories postend on New York Times.
+The main focus are the top stories posted on New York Times.

 ## Table of content
 1. [API introduction](#the-api)